Louisiana woman stops man trying to rape her by biting his genitals, police say

 "She was just cowering in the corner with the table.
 He approached several times (with a knife), and she fought him off with it," Westwego police spokesman Lt.
 Eric Orlando told NOLA.com.

 Patton attempted to stab the woman with a knife several times.
 She disarmed Patton the first time and deflected the other blows with the table.
-The two were in a standoff for hours until Patton agreed hand over her clothes and items and let her go around 9 a.m.
+The two were in a standoff for hours until Patton agreed to hand over her clothes and items and let her go around 9 a.m.
 Saturday.

 "He opened the door and told her, 'You need to leave,'" Orlando said.